irods/irods_resource_plugin_s3/README.md

 Note that the cacheless_detached mode is still a work-in-progress.

+The cacheless version uses a local cache directory temporarily during uploads and downloads.
+This can be set using the S3_CACHE_DIR parameter in the context.
+If it is not set a directory under /tmp will be created and used.

 The following is an example of how to configure a cacheless_attached S3 resource:

 ~~~~